bilalAmir97/Hackathon02/Phase-III/README.md

 When adding new features:

-1. Follow TDD approach (write tests first)
-2. Update API documentation in `main.py`
+1. Follow existing code patterns and architecture
+2. Add MCP tools for new AI capabilities
+3. Update system instructions if needed
-3. Add structured logging for new events
+4. Add integration tests for new flows
-4. Update this README with new endpoints/features
+5. Update this README with new features
-5. Run full test suite before committing
+6. Test locally before deploying

 ## License